Zettlr/zettlr-docs/docs/en/first-time-users/workspaces.md

 To add a folder as a workspace to Zettlr, select “File” → “Open Workspace…” or click the folder-icon in the toolbar.
 This will open a dialog that lets you select a folder.
 Navigate to your desired folder and confirm your choice.

 ::: info
 If you import an existing workspace that already contains documents, it will take a while to load it.
 Zettlr first needs to collect some metadata for each document so that the app can help you link between files, show you the actual file titles, or calculate some statistics.
 Once the indexing process is finished, the workspace folder will appear.
+You can check the progress of indexing in the iris indicator that shows up in the top-right of the toolbar.
 :::

 ## Conceptualizing Your Workspaces